ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 **R10.4** Extensions for new operations on existing resources MUST be supported.

-**R10.5** RPP MUST support extensions that include new status codes not already defined in the core RPP RFCs.
+**R10.5** RPP MUST support extensions that define new status codes not already defined in the core RPP RFCs.
 > //TODO: [Issue #20](https://github.com/ietf-wg-rpp/rpp-requirements/issues/20)

 **R10.6** RPP MUST support extensions adding new HTTP headers.